Welcome to unDependence Film Festival 2019

 All of unDependence’s films are linked by the theme of dependence, specifically the individual’s relationship to and dependence on the social and/or cultural context they find themselves in.
-From the personal to the political, we invite our filmmakers to explore questions surrounding dependence through shorts, feature films, documentaries, animation and experimental work.
-The festival is about more than just the screenings and aims to generate a creative community by hosting a series of filmmaking workshops, talks and Q&As to promote audience engagement.
+From the personal to the political, we present films that explore questions surrounding dependence through shorts, feature films, documentaries, animation and experimental work.